 In companies within the consolidated financial situation there are, for example, risk management, compliance and internal audit functions that are independent of business operations and report to the respective subsidiary’s managing director, directly to the board of directors and to the heads of each function in the group’s consolidated financial situation.
 Group management is represented on the boards of directors of subsidiaries and reports to the board of directors of the parent company.
 Subsidiary boards also include independent directors.

 A corporate whistleblowing function gives all employees a means to anonymously report serious wrongdoing that conflicts with Catella’s values, business ethics, policies or the law.
 The purposes of this function include to uphold good ethics and prevent irregularities within Catella to the benefit of the company's employees, clients, suppliers and owners.
 No issues were reported to Catella’s whistleblowing function during 2018.

 Compliance with the Swedish Corporate Governance Code

 As a Swedish limited liability company listed on Nasdaq Stockholm, application of the Swedish Corporate Governance Code (the Code) began at Catella on 19 December 2016.
-As of 19 December 2016, Catella is obliged to follow the Code’s principle of “comply or explain” and has since then deviated from Code rule 9.4.
+Catella is obliged to follow the Code’s principle of “comply or explain” and has not deviated from the Code in 2018.